Ernie O'Malley: Easter Rising and Irish Volunteers

 Soon after the rising, O'Malley became deeply involved in Irish republican activism.
 In August 1916, he had been invited to join the Irish Volunteers, Dublin 4th Battalion, which operated south of the River Liffey.
-However, because that battalion was quite a distance away, some time after Christmas 1916 he became a member of the 1st Battalion, F Company, because its base north of the Liffey was much closer to the family home.
+However, because that battalion was quite a distance away, some time after Christmas 1916 he became a member of the 1st Battalion, F Company, because its base north of the Liffey was much nearer the family home.
 Later he was assigned to signals.
-From only 12 men in 1916, that company grew steadily during 1917 and 1918.
-Frank McCabe was the company captain.
+From only twelve men in 1916, that company grew steadily during 1917 and 1918 under the captaincy of first Frank McCabe then Liam Archer.

 O'Malley was unable to come and go freely from the family home, to which he was not given a key.
-On account of that and his medical studies, he found it difficult to be on parade punctually and had to refuse NCO training.
-His three younger brothers helped keep his activities quiet, but older brother Frank, now a British army officer of whom he was very fond, knew nothing about his brother's nationalist leanings.
+That reality and his medical studies made it difficult to be on parade, and had to refuse training to become a non-commissioned officer.
+His three younger brothers helped keep his activities quiet, and older brother Frank, now a British army officer of whom he was very fond, knew nothing about his brother's nationalist activities.
+Despite passing his first university examinination in the autumn of 1916, O'Malley was spending less and less time at his studies and eventually lost his medical scholarship.

 F Company engaged in drilling and parades from its secret drill hall at 25 Parnell Square; sometimes senior figures from the battalion staff were present.
-In order to acquire a firearm, O'Malley donned his brother's British Army uniform to obtain a firearm permit and purchase a Smith and Wesson .38 revolver and ammunition.

-Later, he paid £4, a considerable sum, for his own rifle, a Lee-Enfield .303, which he hid in his bedroom.
 During a baton charge in Westmoreland Street, O'Malley and his colleagues knocked over a policeman and ran off with his baton.
-In the second half of 1917, he joined Conradh na Gaeilge.
+In the second half of 1917, he joined the Gaelic League.

+O'Malley paid £4, a considerable sum, for a rifle of his own.
+It was a Lee-Enfield .303, which he hid in his bedroom.
+Later, in order to acquire a modern firearm, O'Malley donned his brother's British Army uniform and, armed with a loaded "bulldog .45" revolver, entered Dublin Castle.
+He held his nerve sufficiently to obtain a permit to purchase a Smith & Wesson .38 revolver and 200 rounds of ammunition.